vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 * Update Package CRs in Package Repository
 * Human decides on tag name for `imgpkgBundle`, or just defaults to `dev`
 * Using `imgpkg`, bundle, push and tag the `imgpkgBundle`.
-* A Human makes note of the URL/SHA returned from the `imgpkg` push and uses this to create a PackageRepository CR.
+* A Human makes note of the URl/digest returned from the `imgpkg` push and uses this to create a PackageRepository CR.

 If the pushed `imgpkgBundle` is tagged appropriately, all clusters would update to the latest version of the Package Repository on their next reconciliation.
-This behaviour may nor may not be desirable.
+This behaviour may or may not be desirable.

 ## Proposal